NCGSolutions/Beat-the-CreepJS/README.md

-# Beat the Creep
+# Beat the CreepJS

-Beat the Creep is a project designed to challenge the fingerprinting techniques employed by the [CreepJS website](https://abrahamjuliot.github.io/creepjs).
+Beat the CreepJS is a project designed to challenge the fingerprinting techniques employed by the [CreepJS website](https://abrahamjuliot.github.io/creepjs).
 Leveraging Puppeteer and evasion strategies, this project aims to navigate through the website's sophisticated detection mechanisms, achieving a 100% A+ score, and demonstrating the potential to preserve privacy and anonymity online against sophisticated fingerprinting methods.

 ## Implemented Techniques